freezed-or-frozen/yaslob/README.md

 # yaslob
-Yet Another Simple Library Of Books
+Yet Another Simple Library Of eBooks

 ## Context
 I was searching a tool to handle my ebooks stored on small server (Netgear Stora in my case).
 [Calibre](https://calibre-ebook.com/) is a very powerful but too complex and needs a lots of RAM and CPU.
 [Cops](https://github.com/seblucas/cops) fulfills my needs but still needs a Calibre installation.

 ## Goals
-So YASLOB : Yet Another Simple Library Of Books Requirements, **yaslob** :
+So YASLOB : Yet Another Simple Library Of eBooks Requirements, **yaslob** :
   * [ ] can be installed on a small server (PHP 5.1.6)
   * [ ] does not need lots of dependencies on server side